AMWA-TV/is-05/docs/Controllers.md

 ### Interacting with Non-NMOS Devices

-Controllers MUST follow the requirements for a Client interacting with non-NMOS Devices, as described in the [Interoperability: Non-NMOS Devices document](Interoperability%20-%20Non-NMOS%20Devices.md) in this sepcficiation.
+Controllers MUST follow the requirements for a Client interacting with non-NMOS Devices, as described in the [Interoperability: Non-NMOS Devices](Interoperability%20-%20Non-NMOS%20Devices.md) section of this Specification.

 ## Behaviour